FTX founder keeps talking, ignoring typical legal strategy

 “I’m still waiting for him to finally admit that FTX US is solvent and give customers their money back,” Bankman-Fried tweeted on Jan.
 19.

-Bankman-Fried was scheduled to testify under oath in front of Congress in December with Ray, but that appearance was canceled because of his arrest in the Bahamas, where FTX is based.
+Bankman-Fried was scheduled to testify under oath in front of Congress in December with Ray, but that appearance was cancelled because of his arrest in the Bahamas, where FTX is based.

 “The real risk Bankman-Fried runs in making public comments ‘explaining’ what happened is they could be seen as continuing efforts to mislead investors by regulators and prosecutors,” said Jeff Linehan, a former prosecutor in the financial crimes division of the New York State Attorney General’s Office.
 Linehan is now a criminal defense attorney.